Biden harnesses Defense Production Act to speed vaccinations and production of protective equipment

 Biden has vowed to stand up 100 new sites in 30 days as he seeks to surpass his target of administering 100 million shots in his first 100 days — a rate that modeling suggests will be insufficient to stay ahead of new variants of the virus.

-As of Thursday, there were already 175 federally supported vaccination sites throughout the country, according to a FEMA leadership brief obtained by The Washington Post.
+As of Thursday, there were 175 federally supported vaccination sites throughout the country, according to a FEMA leadership brief obtained by The Washington Post.
 Federal support includes the National Guard, whose services some states enlisted from the outset of the immunization campaign late last year.

 In a bid to boost supplies of the shots and of other critical equipment, the Biden administration also said Friday that it was taking several steps under the Defense Production Act.
 The Korean War-era law has been a backbone of Biden’s pandemic-related promises.
-But its power, as well as its limits, are poorly understood, according to experts in government contracting.
+But its power and its limits are poorly understood, according to experts in government contracting.

 The law includes a range of emergency powers to control distribution of products and compel companies to prioritize certain orders over others.
 Most important for the Biden administration’s long-term strategy is the authority it provides to issue loans and purchase agreements to expand industrial capacity.

-In the short term, the Biden administration said it was using the law to ensure that Pfizer has access to equipment needed to scale up production of the vaccine it developed with German company BioNTech.
-Between that product and the one developed by Moderna, the federal government has deals in place for 400 million vaccine doses in the first half of the year — enough for 200 million people under the two-dose protocols.
+In the short term, the Biden administration said it was using the law to ensure Pfizer has access to needed equipment to scale up production of the vaccine it developed with German company BioNTech.
+Between that product and the one developed by Moderna, the federal government has contracts in place for 400 million vaccine doses in the first half of the year — enough for 200 million people under the two-dose protocols.

 The Biden administration is seeking 100 million more doses from each company, with the aim of securing the additional doses through the summer.
-While the administration has expressed confidence it will receive the supply, people knowledgeable about the negotiations said the company’s need for certain equipment is vital.
+While the administration has expressed confidence it will receive the supply, people knowledgeable about the negotiations said the need for certain equipment is vital.

 Because Pfizer did not work with the government as closely as other vaccine manufacturers did, including Moderna, it initially did not receive favored treatment under the Defense Production Act, which allows the government to direct suppliers to fulfill certain contracts ahead of others.
 Giving Pfizer priority for a number of crucial products — such as lipids, the oily molecules needed to produce the vaccine — was among the terms of a deal for additional doses reached by the Trump administration in December, according to people familiar with the discussions.